-If you’re in a rush, I found the best crossbow bolt to be the Carbon Express Maxima Blue Streak thanks to its accuracy and consistency from bolt to bolt.
+The best crossbow bolt available in 2024 is the Carbon Express Maxima Blue Streak thanks to its accuracy and consistency from bolt to bolt.

 If you’re interested in reading about the best crossbow broadheads click here.

 To find the best crossbow bolts, I selected a wide range of bolts based on their sustained popularity and high-quality reviews across the web.

 All interesting questions and feedback has then been aggregated into these reviews to provide a comprehensive list.

 After filtering the best crossbow bolts, I was left with the following: